Beautiful old manor house in the centre of Artà

 This early 20th century building, features an independent volume placed on a small podium and surrounded by a balustrade.
 The main facade forms a big triangular pediment, boasting a beautiful stairway and a balcony on the main floor.
 The owner of Na Batlessa, Cristòfol Ferrer, donated the complex to the Town Hall in 1984.
 Thus, the building became a public space hosting a public library and an exhibition space.

-How to find the Na Batlessa building
+Get directions to the Na Batlessa mansion in Arta

 Artà is a cultural stronghold of Mallorca, it boasts diversity and wealth in many ways.
 The area has been occupied by human since the Bronze Ages which has left numerous landmarks and point of interest to discover all over the municipality, such as the Talayotic settlement of ses Païsses, the pilgrimage church of Sant Salvador, the modernist architecture in Ca’n Epifani, the railway station, the Franciscan convent, the Betlem hermitage, the Llevant nature park and so much more, there is really something for everyone to enjoy in Artà.
 In addition to the many places to visit in the area, Artà is also home to some great restaurants and romantic petit hotels situated in historical fincas and manors.